Euro zone borrowing costs skid to new lows on ECB QE plan

-To boost the ailing euro zone economy and prevent deflation from setting in, the ECB said it will buy 60 billion euros (45.05 billion pounds) of assets a month from March, focusing mainly on sovereign bonds.
+To boost the ailing euro zone economy and prevent deflation from setting in, the ECB said it will buy 60 billion euros of assets a month from March, focusing mainly on sovereign bonds.

-The 18-month quantitative easing program is already surpassing initial expectations for 500-700 billion euros of stimulus and could even be extended.
-The ECB will also bear 20 percent of the risk of holding the debt, with the rest taken by the national central banks, surprising some investors who did not expect any mutualization of risk in the euro zone.
+The 18-month quantitative easing programme is already surpassing initial expectations for 500-700 billion euros of stimulus and could even be extended.
+The ECB will also bear 20 percent of the risk of holding the debt, with the rest taken by the national central banks, surprising some investors who did not expect any mutualisation of risk in the euro zone.

 Bond purchases will cover maturities of up to 30 years -- longer than many in the market had expected.

-“The new program is massive, and we are optimistic about its potential impact,” said Jon Jonsson, senior portfolio manager in the global fixed income team at Neuberger Berman.
+“The new programme is massive, and we are optimistic about its potential impact,” said Jon Jonsson, senior portfolio manager in the global fixed income team at Neuberger Berman.

-Spanish 10-year bond yields ES10YT=TWEB fell to new record lows of 1.25 percent, while Italian yields IT10YT=TWEB hit 1.41 percent.
+Spanish 10-year bond yields fell to new record lows of 1.25 percent, while Italian yields hit 1.41 percent.
 Both fell more than 10 basis points on the day.

-German 10-year Bund yields DE10YT=TWEB, which set the standard for euro zone borrowing costs, hit new lows as well at 0.305 percent, but the gap between the yields on top-rated debt and lower-rated bonds narrowed sharply to some of the tightest levels since the early years of the currency union.
+German 10-year Bund yields, which set the standard for euro zone borrowing costs, hit new lows as well at 0.305 percent, but the gap between the yields on top-rated debt and lower-rated bonds narrowed sharply to some of the tightest levels since the early years of the currency union.

 “The inclusion of the very long end in the eligibility pool should benefit the periphery in particular over the medium term,” said Orlando Green, rate strategist at Credit Agricole.